Satharus/satharus.me/_posts/2019-05-22-buffer_overflows_the_basics.md

 **Excuse the horizontal stack, stacks are a social construct anyway.**

-The char “a” has been assigned the value ‘A’, and the chars in the “buff” array are initialised to NULL.
+The `char` `a` has been assigned the value `‘A’`, and the chars in the “buff” array are initialised to `NULL`.

-When taking the input for “buff “(line12),  we give it an input of “Three”:
+When taking the input for “buff” (line 12), we give it an input of “Three”:

 {: style="text-align:center"}
 ![Example 1](/assets/images/buffer-overflows-the-basics/ExampleThree.png)